Skip to main content

 Build

 The Lever Leg Extension is a machine exercise where the legs extend against a fixed resistance arm.
-The setup removes balance demands and keeps the movement strictly guided, making it easy to focus on knee extension without coordinating the rest of the body.
-Because the path is fixed, the exercise is predictable and consistent from rep to rep.
+The guided path removes balance demands, making it easy to focus purely on knee extension without coordinating the rest of the body.
+Hip flexion angle during the exercise affects how the rectus femoris activates along its length, meaning seat adjustments can meaningfully change which part of the quad works hardest (Mitsuya et al., 2023).

-The movement primarily targets the front of the thighs, with the muscles working to straighten the legs against resistance.
-The hips stay supported by the seat, while the lower legs move through a controlled range.
-This setup minimizes assistance from other muscle groups, which makes the exercise effective for direct leg-focused work.
+The movement primarily targets the quadriceps, with the hips supported by the seat and the lower legs moving through a controlled range.
+This setup minimizes assistance from other muscle groups, making it effective for direct, isolated leg work.
+Machine-based and free-weight training produce equally effective strength and hypertrophy outcomes when volume and effort are matched (Hernández-Belmonte et al., 2023).

-Lever Leg Extension is commonly used in strength training and bodybuilding to add volume without heavy loading.
-It suits beginners learning how to train their legs and advanced lifters looking to isolate the thighs after compound lifts.
-Compared to free-moving leg exercises, it places less demand on coordination while still allowing precise load and effort control.
+Lever Leg Extension is commonly used in strength training and bodybuilding to add volume without heavy compound loading.
+It suits beginners learning to train their legs and advanced lifters looking to isolate the quads after compound lifts, with precise load and effort control on every rep.

 1. Sit on the leg extension machine with your back flat against the backrest and adjust the pad so it rests on your lower shins just above your feet.